 Reverse osmosis: a green thought.
 Gallon for gallon, reverse osmosis technology, once you've installed it, creates several gallons of wastewater for each gallon of desirable filtrate.
 What will our great-grandchildren say, when they hear that, in order to obtain a gallon of water stripped of its mineral solutes, we were flushing into the sewer five or six gallons of filtered, pre-treated, chlorinated drinking water— rather than trap and filter rainwater?
 That we saw nothing in this technology to make us uneasy?
 (When they hear that we were even flushing our toilets with purified drinking water, they'll figure we were pretty benighted anyway.)

-Let the boiled water settle out its precipitates for a while, then siphon it off into your storage container.
+Let the boiled water settle out its precipitates for a couple of hours, then siphon it off into your storage container.
 If you were to leave the water in contact with the carbonate deposits long enough, atmospheric carbon dioxide would slowly diffuse into the depleted water, where it would dissociate into carbonic acid and begin to reverse the process, to re-establish the former equilibrium.
-That's the reason for drawing it off right away, while it's still quite hot.
+That's the reason for drawing it off while it's still quite warm

 The hardness that can be precipitated by boiling is often called the "bicarbonate" or "temporary" hardness.
 Boiling will not eliminate the other components of the GH (General Hardness), such as calcium and magnesium chlorides and sulfates, nor will it affect nitrates, phosphates, silicates or heavy metals.
 As it is, this boiled water will be utterly depleted of its component of dissolved oxygen, which boiling will have driven off, so once it's cool you'll need to run an airhose in it for a day or so, to diffuse oxygen into it again, before it's ready to mix with aquarium water.